-Try to think back to those events in your life which you can never forget.
+Try to think back to the events in your life which you can never forget.
 The events which you will always vividly remember as though they happened yesterday.
-You might think that you are making important decisions daily, but if you think carefully, there will probably be no more than five life-changing decisions that you will make throughout the course of your existence.
-I turned twenty eight recently and I am at two important decisions.
+You might think that you are making important decisions on a daily basis, but if you think carefully, there are probably no more than five life-changing decisions that you will have to make throughout the course of your existence.
+I turned twenty-eight recently, and I can count two important decisions.

 It was in late October 2016 when my boss called me at an unusually late hour.
 That phone-call kicked into motion a series of events which would lead to me making my second life changing decision.
 “Devu”, he said, “have you ever thought of doing an MBA“, he asked.
 “Oh wait“, he added, “have you ever thought of doing an MBA at a top University FOR FREE?“.
 No, actually, I had not.
 I had thought about the workout I was going to do that day, the clothes I had to iron and the party I was going to that weekend, but I had definitely not thought about doing an MBA.

 I guess some of you might find yourself in a similar position (hopefully the one where your MBA is fully paid for and not the one where you have no idea about your life’s plans), although the latter is much more likely.
 Well, fret not, dear friends, it is a luxurious choice you have.
 A life-changing experience, a break from daily work, the chance to learn more while getting paid for it and a (hopefully) massive career boost upon graduation, even someone with my IQ could see a fantastic opportunity.
 So I grabbed it and was thrilled, till I was introduced to my two best friends for the coming months – GMAT & application forms!